redislabs-training/ru204/admin-training/lab-use/README.md

 This lab simulates a group of VMs with:
 - easy startup and shutdown
-- simple refresh
+- simple reset
 - control of DNS.

 What you get is a single VM with:
-- Desktop access on port 80
+- VNC access on port 80
 - Docker networking
 - DNS
 - Redis Insight